 Bologna is also a university town. it houses the world’s oldest university and is considered one of the most beautiful cities in Italy.
 Today it has the energy and relaxed nightlife of a university town with so many inexpensive things to do in Bologna.
-Yet as it’s not as high on the radar for first-time travelers to Italy, you won’t have any of the crowds.
+Yet as it’s not as high on the radar for first-time travellers to Italy, you won’t have any of the crowds.

 If you need just one reason to visit Bologna it is for its nickname " La Grassa " who doesn’t want to visit a city called The Fat....

-Bologna is also known as La Rossa or the red, for its terra cotta famous Italian rooftops, it’s a medieval city so you will find beautiful cathedrals and historic buildings but it’s also a left-leaning progressive city with modern art exhibits.
+Bologna is also known as La Rossa or the red, for its terra cotta and famous Italian rooftops, it’s a medieval city so you will find beautiful cathedrals and historic buildings but it’s also a left-leaning progressive city with modern art exhibits.
 Bologna has no shortage of culture it has a lot of things and places to offer.

 Asinelli Tower is the city’s largest tower and you can climb to the top to get a great view.
-It slightly leans, and is actually taller than the Leaning Tower of Pisa, and the 498 steps to the top will surely work off the extra pasta calories.
+It slightly leans and is actually taller than the Leaning Tower of Pisa, and the 498 steps to the top will surely work off the extra pasta calories.

 Piazza Maggiore is the main plaza in the city with lots going on from movies in the square to art fairs.
 To get here travel up Bologna’s main street – Via dell’Indipendenza and you’ll arrive at the famous Neptune Fountain in Piazza Nettuno which is just around the corner.

-Piazza Maggiore is also home to the Basilica of San Petronio which is an odd looking church as the bottom is pink marble but the top is brick.
+Piazza Maggiore is also home to the Basilica of San Petronio which is an odd-looking church as the bottom is pink marble but the top is brick.
 While it may not be the most beautiful, it is one of the more interesting as it was once supposed to be the largest church in the world until the Vatican discovered the plans and suddenly funds disappeared and were given to the university.
 Perhaps a better investment anyway.

-When you are looking for the best food and If you are heartbroken that spaghetti bolognese does not exist in Bologna, have no fear and order the tagliatelle with ragu or order one of many traditional food in Bologna.
+When you are looking for the best food and If you are heartbroken that spaghetti bolognese does not exist in Bologna, have no fear and order the tagliatelle with ragu or order one of much traditional food in Bologna.

 Here some ideas when it comes to food